-Migrating a Jekyll-based site from GitHub Pages · Cloudflare Pages docs
+Migrating a Jekyll-based site from GitHub Pages

 jekyll, your project dependencies, and building your site, before deploying it.

-After you have deployed your site, you will receive a unique subdomain for your project on
+After deploying your site, you will receive a unique subdomain for your project on

-pages.dev.
+*.pages.dev.
 Every time you commit new code to your Jekyll site, Cloudflare Pages will automatically rebuild your project and deploy it.
 You will also get access to preview deployments on new pull requests, so you can preview how changes look to your site before deploying them to production.

 Migrating your custom domain